GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 Software" [Course Slides], Illinois Institute of Technology, Chicago, IL, 2013.
 (develops practices of Reliable Reproducible Research and Supportable Scientific Software)

+Sou-Cheng T. Choi, "Summary of the First Workshop On Sustainable Software for Science: Practice And Experiences (WSSSPE1)", Journal of Open Research Software, Volume 2, Number 1, e6, DOI: http://dx.doi.org/10.5334/jors.an (discusses practice and challenges in Sustainable Software for Science)

 Nicholas Clancy, Yuhan Ding, Caleb Hamilton, Fred J. Hickernell, and Yizhi Zhang, "The Cost of Deterministic, Adaptive, Automatic Algorithms: